Search

 Distinctive in visual appearance, the simple aesthetic is complimentary to the surroundings and, over time, the materials will develop a natural patination.
 The simple palette continues internally but contrasts that of the external façade with areas of natural timber cladding and bright, contemporary finishes.

-Utilising a Fabric First approach has ensured an efficient and sustainable building, the maintenance and running of which will be simple and cost effective.
+Utilising a fabric first approach has ensured an efficient and sustainable building, the maintenance and running of which will be simple and cost effective.

 With the iconic peaks of the Eildon Hills providing a grand backdrop, this new workplace is distinctly contemporary yet purposefully references the agricultural surroundings of the town.